 - In forwarding contract, settlement occurs at the end that means any profit or loss on a forward contract is only realized on the settlement.
 Whereas Futures contracts are settled every day, they are marked-to-market on a daily basis.
 This means both parties must have the money to ride the fluctuations in price over the life of the contract.

 - Usually in forward-contract prices often include premiums for the added credit risk.
 In the beginning, both parties are required by the exchange to put beforehand a nominal account as part of the contract known as the margin.
 As the futures prices are certain to change every day, the differences in prices are settled on a daily basis from the margin.

 What are the options

 The option is a derivative contract that provides right, not the obligation, to buy or sell a futures contract at a designated strike price (specified price) for a particular time.
 The buyer is not under any obligation to exercise the option.
 Whereas the seller of the options contract is under obligation to buy or sell based on the option contract buyer’s decision.
 The option seller is known as the option writer.

 Call options and put options

-Call options – The purchase of call option will provide the buyer right but not the obligation to buy the underlying asset specified in the option contract.
-That means, call option is a long position, the underlying future prices will move higher.
+Call options – The purchase of a call option will provide the buyer right but not the obligation to buy the underlying asset specified in the option contract.
+That means, a call option is a long position, the underlying future prices will move higher.

 Want to learn Investing click here-